LJinchang/Experiment_EaPU/README.md

 The code includes simulation experiments of the ResNet with CIFAR10/CIFAR100, the Swin Transformer with mini-imagenet, and the SRResNet with ImageNet.

 # Environment
+Relevant simulation experiments were conducted using Python version 3.8.20, and all other higher Python versions are compatible with the code.

 For the CUDA version of PyTorch, the following command can be used for installation:
   ```shell
   pip3 install torch==2.4.1+cu118 torchvision==0.19.1+cu118 --index-url https://download.pytorch.org/whl/cu118